 The archive extracts 7zz, 7zzs, and documentation files into the current directory.
 You only need 7zz for normal CLI use.
 You have two installation options depending on whether you have root access.

-Option A: System-Wide Installation (Requires sudo)
+Install 7-Zip System-Wide (Requires sudo)

 Move the binary to a system-wide location so all users can access it: